katcc/OffByHeartRelease/README.md

 * Kat - Programming, Story Direction, Script, Editing
 * Jessica - Art Direction, Character Art, Animation
 * Mike - Script, Background Art, Object Art
-* JP - Was technically in the group, wrote some unusable dialogue, and made no significant contribution

 ## Instructions
 ### To run the game